Thursday, March 31, 2011

 Buh-Bye Camellia

 As the weather allows I’ve been busy working on the front garden redo (pictures to follow…someday) all the while glancing at the foundation plantings and knowing that something just wasn’t working.
 Finally I realized I’d been blind to the big sore thumb, the Camellia.
-Not that it isn’t a perfectly lovely plant!
-It is!
-But it’s planted too close to the house, it gets too much sun, but most importantly it’s too darn sweet for the danger garden.
-So I put an ad on Craigslist, and it’s gone.
-Just like that.
-No more cutting Camellia flowers to bring in the house.

 1. Plant something slightly forward of the Pieris (the one next to the front door)…then once it has grown a bit the Pieris comes out.
 Ideally I would like to have three large “shrubs/plants” near the house, not four like we’ve had; our house just isn’t that big!
 The Pieris would provide height until the new plant has some size to it.